 The overall cost of the 'Siegfried-Linie' campaign in US personnel was close to 140,000.

-By the middle of September 1944, the Allied pursuit of the German forces after the 'Neptune' (iii) landings at Normandy and subsequent 'Overlord' campaign was slowing as a result of the Allied armies' overextended supply lines and increasing German resistance.
+By the middle of September 1944, the Allied pursuit of the German forces after the 'Neptune' (iii) amphibious landings in Normandy and subsequent 'Overlord' land campaign was slowing as a result of the Allied armies' overextended supply lines and increasing German resistance.
 The next strategic objective was to advance to the Rhine river along its entire length and prepare to cross it.
 Hodges′s 1st Army experienced strong resistance pushing through the 'Aachen gap' and perceived a potential threat from German forces using the Hürtgenwald as a base.
 Major General Clarence R. Huebner’s US 1st Division arrived early in October, joining elements of Major General Charles H. Corlett’s US XIX Corps and Major General J. Lawton Collins’s US VII Corps, which had encircled Aachen.
 Although the 1st Division called for the surrender of the city’s German garrison, Oberst Gerhard Wilck refused to capitulate until 21 October.

 The Allies also thought it was necessary to remove the threat posed by the Rur dam, for the water stored behind this structure could be released by the Germans, swamping any forces operating downstream.
 In the view of Lieutenant General Omar N. Bradley, commander of the US 12th Army Group, as well as Hodges and Collins, the direct route to the dam was through the forest.
 Some military historians are no longer convinced by these arguments: one such was Charles B. MacDonald, who served in the Hürtgenwald battle, who has described it as 'a misconceived and basically fruitless battle that should have been avoided.'